 II.E.1.
 Halogen Field Screening Methods

 II.E.1.a.
-The Permittee shall screen the generator’s used oil to verify halogen concentration, when applicable (e.g. the Permittee cannot verify halogen content by “Generator Knowledge” or have analytical laboratory data prior to collection), prior to acceptance or delivery of used oil or oily waste water subject to R315-15 of the Utah Administrative Code.
+The Permittee shall screen the generator’s used oil to verify halogen concentration, when applicable (e.g., the Permittee cannot verify halogen content by “Generator Knowledge” or have analytical laboratory data prior to collection), prior to acceptance or delivery of used oil or oily wastewater subject to R315-15 of the Utah Administrative Code.
 The Permittee shall screen for halogens in the field in accordance with the following requirements:

 II.E.1.a.i.
 Used oil that contains less than 20% water shall be screened for halogens with a CLOR-D-TECT® halogen test kit (EPA Method 9077).